froggleston/freqtrade-frogtrade9000/README.md

 - The display flickers on some terminals, e.g. git bash.
 I can't do anything about that.
 - The exception handling is lame.
 This needs improvement.
 - A JSON config file would help with more granular bot use and general tool settings, e.g. informative pair as default.
 I'll get round to this soon.
+- Try setting the remote character set to UTF-8 if you see strange characters and non-functional layouts when using some terminal clients, such as SecureCRT.

 ### Acknowledgements